Home

 Acknowledgement

-We are very grateful to our patients and parents who has given us an opportunity to understand and improve gastroschisis natural history and how to manage it with minimal morbidity and mortality over a period of time.
+We are very grateful to our patients and parents who have given us an opportunity to understand and improve gastroschisis natural history and how to manage it with minimal morbidity and mortality over time.
+We are also very grateful to Mr. Clive W. Hardy, our language expert, for extensive corrections and additions several times to make the reporting language concise, clear, comprehensive, and correct.

 Ethical statement

-All procedures performed in studies involving human participants were in accordance with the ethical standards of the institutional and/or national research committee and with the 1964 Helsinki Declaration and its later amendments or comparable ethical standards.
-The study was performed in accordance with the ethical standards of Postgraduate Institute of Child Health & Research and KT Children Govt University Teaching Hospital.
-Informed consent was obtained from all individual participants included in the study.
+All procedures described in this review involving human participants were in accordance with the ethical standards of the institutional and/or national research committee and with the 2024 Helsinki Declaration and its later amendments or comparable ethical standards.
+The procedures were performed in accordance with the ethical standards of the Postgraduate Institute of Child Health & Research and KT Children Govt University Teaching Hospital.
+Informed consent was obtained from all individual participants or their guardians of infants prior to the procedures.

 Funding